kevin-kabore/overtime-app/README.md

 - Bootstrap
 - Twilio
 - Dotenv gem to protect credentials
-- Rspec for testing
+- Rspec for all automated testing
-- Capybara for integration testing
+- Capybara for integration testing (mimicing browser sessions to mimic login etc)